rnacodes/ShapesRFunv3/Readme.md

+# ShapeMaker project
+This project includes both the ShapeMaker program and the ShapeMaker unit tests

 ## ShapeMaker App

 The basic functionality of the ShapeMaker app is to present the user with a series of questions that allows the program to create a shape with user-defined parameters.
 The goal of this project is to demonstrate the use of classes, class inheritance, interfaces, and testing.
 This project has also been a great example of using the DRY method and iterating and optimizing to improve the code as I add functionality.